-Edinburgh has hundreds of black cabs that can be hailed on the street or called for in advance.
+Edinburgh has hundreds of black cabs that can be hailed on the street or booked in advance.
 Travelling by taxi is quite expensive and probably not necessary when surrounded by a network of buses in the city centre.
 Ride-hailing applications such as Uber are also operational in Edinburgh, which may be a cheaper option.

 Driving in Edinburgh

-Expats that do wish to drive will be able to do so legally for up to 12 months on a valid foreign licence.
+Expats who do wish to drive will be able to do so legally for up to 12 months on a valid foreign licence.
 At this point, the foreign licence will need to be exchanged for a local licence.
 Nationals of EU and EEA countries can continue to drive using their foreign licence until it expires.

 ►Read more about Transport and Driving in the United Kingdom